the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-socials.md

 We have curated a few topics or themes you may want to consider including in any guidance you provide.

-(cl-inclusive-events-networking-formats)=
+(cl-ppie-events-networking-formats)=
 ### Information about the format
-It can be helpful for many people with a lived experience of social anxiety (or other conditions) to have a structured format for social events.
+It can be helpful for many people to have a structured format for social events, especially those who will be attending your event as volunteers and may not have met any of the other attendees before the session.

-For example, consider deciding on and including a title, goal, and suggested question prompts in the session description.
+Consider deciding on and including a title, goal, and suggested question prompts in the session description.
 This can provide a shared understanding among attendees of what is expected during any social session at your event.

 Although most social events are traditionally unstructured to allow for emergent discussion and knowledge sharing, it can be beneficial to provide guidance or prompts to start any social sessions and then allow for unstructured conversation time later in the session.

-(cl-inclusive-events-networking-expectations)=
+(cl-ppie-events-networking-expectations)=
 ### Setting Expectations
-In addition to information about the format that your social or networking event will have, consider including clear and explicit instructions about what engagement would be suitable and appropriate for your social activities, alongside examples that explain common social cues such as turning to face the person speaking and asking topical questions based on conversation.
+In addition to information about the format that your social or networking event will have, consider including clear and explicit instructions about what engagement would be suitable and appropriate for your social activities.

-Social norms and expectations can be confusing for many people, especially autistic individuals who may be attending your event.
-A guide outlining the activities involved in any social or networking sessions can aid in explaining, and helping attendees understand what will be considered appropriate behaviour in different social situations.
+This may be the first research focused event for many of your attendees, and it can be helpful to surface many of the implicit social normals and practices of research events.

 For example, poster sessions at research events are often considered to involve short interactions between a researcher and a group of people.
 At a poster session, an early career researcher may have the opportunity to share and explain their research project.